nicohlr/ipychart/docs/docs/user_guide/scales.md

 This section only applies to the following types of charts: **line**, **bar**, **horizontalBar**, **bubble** & **scatter**.
 :::

-Axis that follow a cartesian grid are known as 'Cartesian Axis'. **Cartesian axis are used for line, bar, and bubble charts**.
+Axes that follow a cartesian grid are known as 'Cartesian Axes'. **Cartesian axes are used for line, bar, and bubble charts**.
 To configure your axes, you'll have to use the `'scales'` option and the `'xAxes'` and `'yAxes'` sub-options.

 The following options are available: